Hiram Township, Portage County, Ohio: Johnson Farm

-John Johnson, Sr. moved his family from Vermont to Hiram Township in 1818, where they established the John Johnson Farm.
-After reading the Book of Mormon, Johnson and his wife Elsa traveled to Kirtland to meet with Latter Day Saint movement founder Joseph Smith The Johnsons invited Smith to live with them, and Smith made the Johnson Farm his residence and the temporary headquarters of the Church of Christ (Latter Day Saints) in September 1831.
+John and Elsa Johnson moved their family from Vermont to Hiram Township in 1818 and purchased land for farming.
+In February 1831, after son Lyman joined the Latter Day Saint movement, the Johnsons read the Book of Mormon and traveled to Kirtland to meet with Latter Day Saint movement founder Joseph Smith.
+The Johnsons invited Smith to live with them, and Smith made the Johnson farm his residence and the temporary headquarters of the Church of Christ from September 1831 to March 1832.

-Several other apostles and notables of the Church of Jesus Christ of Latter-day Saints resided or were frequent guests at the Johnson Farm.
+Several other apostles and notables of the early Latter Day Saint movement resided or were frequent guests at the Johnson Farm.
 Among these were John Johnson's sons, Luke and Lyman; as well as Sidney Rigdon and Orson Hyde.
 Section 76 of the Doctrine and Covenants was received at the Johnson Farm on February 16, 1832.
-The LDS Church holds that several other revelations were received at the Johnson Farm, and that Smith worked on translating the Bible here.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) holds that several other revelations were received at the Johnson Farm, and that Smith worked on translating the Bible here.

+The LDS Church acquired the original Johnson property in 1956 and has operated it as a historic site open to tours since then.
+From 1971 to 2002 the farm property was also used to support the church's Welfare Services department through the growth and harvesting of strawberries and apples.
+The home was restored to its 1830s appearance in 2001.